DobbiKov/sci-trans-git/reports/report7_different_translation_ways.md

 ```

 Advantages: LLM has more possibilities to alter the text
-Cons: smaller models can put more text that has been outside of math environment inside of it
+Cons: smaller models can put more text that has been outside of math environment inside of it (for less popular languages)

 ---
 There were also idea to provide firstly the source untagged code for the LLM so